 These titles have been handled or coordinated through a single editorial section at DC Comics.
 This section also generally handles titles that have spun off of the core Batman titles to feature related characters.
 This list presents these titles separated by general type of publication.
 Green Lantern.
-Green Lantern is an ongoing comic book series featuring the DC Comics heroes of the same name.
+Justice League.

 Justice Society of America.
 The Justice Society of America, or JSA, is a DC Comics superhero group conceived by editor Sheldon Mayer and writer Gardner Fox.